Hike from Iseltwald to the Giessbach waterfalls - Switzerland

 You can hike back to Iseltwald in three ways:

-• Via the path along the lake (the same way back)
+• Via the path along the lake: this is the same way back

 Hiking trail back to Iseltwald